Peter Franchot: Tenure

 Franchot took office on January 22, 2007, and was re-elected in 2010, 2014, and 2018.
 As comptroller, Franchot supported adding toll lanes on the beltway and I-270, requiring schools to open after Labor Day, and reducing restrictions on craft beer sales in Maryland.

-In an interview with WYPR in July 2018, Franchot announced that he would not endorse his party's nominee for governor, Ben Jealous, and will instead remain neutral in the gubernatorial contest.
+In an interview with WYPR in July 2018, Franchot announced he would not endorse his party's nominee for governor, Ben Jealous, and would instead remain neutral in the gubernatorial contest.
 "I think I'm probably going to remain neutral in that race—simply because it's important for me to get along with whoever is elected," Franchot said.
 This is despite previous pledges made ahead of the primary to support the party's nominee in the gubernatorial election.